Chasing the Saturdays (EP)

-Chasing the Saturdays is the second extended play by British-Irish girl group The Saturdays.
+Chasing the Saturdays is the second extended play (EP) by British-Irish girl group The Saturdays.
 It was released on 27 January 2013 in the United States and Canada alone through Fascination and Mercury Records.
 The EP was the group's first release under Mercury since signing a US distribution deal.
 The EP collection is titled after their reality television programme, Chasing the Saturdays, which is broadcast through American television network E!.
 It follows the band trying to break into the American music market.

 The collection features previous singles released into the UK throughout the Saturdays' five years as a pop group in the UK.
 The songs "All Fired Up" and "Notorious" are originally from their third studio album On Your Radar (2011); "Ego" is from their second studio album Wordshaker (2009) and "Higher" is from their debut EP Headlines!
 (2010).
 "What About Us", which was released in United States on 18 December 2012, acted as the lead single from the EP, though it would also be the second single from the Saturdays' fourth studio album Living for the Weekend (2013).